HellicarAndLewis/Mosaic/README.md

 A real time interactive mosaic made by combining a live video feed with still imagery from social networks..

-Optical flow is used to activate the mirror.
+Optical flow is used to activate the mirror, allowing for interactive changing of individual tile scale on movement.